 Purpose.
-To evaluate the research evidence for U.S. school-based comprehensive sex education (or CSE, instruction on contraception and abstinence within the same classroom) according to criteria for effectiveness derived from the field of prevention research, in order to identify programs showing evidence of real success.
+To evaluate the research evidence for U.S. school-based comprehensive sex education (CSE) instruction on contraception and abstinence within the same sex education program-according to standards derived from the field of prevention research, in order to identify evidence of real effectiveness.
 Methods.
-We surveyed the studies contained in three authoritative research reviews of U.S. sex education effectiveness-two sponsored by the U.S. federal government (the Teen Pregnancy Prevention evidence review and a meta-analysis study supported by the Centers for Disease Control and Prevention), and one conducted for the United Nations.
-These reviews have screened several hundred sex education studies for research quality and reported results for those studies that were deemed to be adequate.
-We examined the 60 studies of U.S. school-based CSE found therein which met that test, and evaluated their outcomes according to meaningful and recommended criteria: sustained effects (detected 12 months after the program), on protective indicators (abstinence, condom use, pregnancy, and STDs), for the main (intended) teen population, based on the preponderance of research evidence.
+We surveyed the studies contained in three authoritative research reviews of U.S. sex education effectiveness: two sponsored by the U.S. federal government (the Teen Pregnancy Prevention evidence review and a meta-analysis study supported by the Centers for Disease Control and Prevention), and one conducted for the United Nations.
+These reviews have screened several hundred sex education studies for research quality and reported results for the studies of adequate rigor.
+We examined the 60 studies of U.S. school-based CSE programs found therein which met that test, and evaluated their outcomes according to meaningful and recommended criteria of effectiveness: sustained effects (detected 12 months after the program), on protective indicators (abstinence, condom use, pregnancy, and STDs), for the main (intended) teen population, based on the preponderance of research evidence.
 (Note: consistent condom use is necessary to provide significant protection from STDs.)
 Results.
-For U.S. school-based CSE programs we found no evidence of effectiveness at producing sustained reductions in teen pregnancy (0 programs) or STDs (0 programs).
-There were only a few initial findings of increased teen abstinence (three programs in four studies) or condom use (four programs)12 months after the program, followed by evidence from replication studies that did not confirm many of the original positive results.
-We found no evidence of effectiveness for CSE's purported dual benefit-increases in both teen abstinence and condom use by sexually active teens within the same target population.
+For U.S. school-based CSE programs, we found no evidence of effectiveness at producing sustained reductions in teen pregnancy (0 programs) or STDs (0 programs).
+There were only a few initial findings of increased teen abstinence (three programs in four studies) or condom use (four programs)12 months after the program, but evidence from multiple replication studies did not confirm most of the original positive results.
+In fact, two of these studies showed harmful program effects.
+We found no evidence of effectiveness for CSE's purported dual benefit-there were no sustained increases in both teen abstinence and condom use (by sexually active teens) within the same target population.
 CSE failure rates at producing sustained effects on targeted outcomes included 88% failure to delay teen sexual initiation and 94% failure to reduce unprotected sex.
 And five school-based CSE programs produced significant negative effects: three increased rates of teen sex, one increased teen pregnancy, and one reduced contraceptive use.
-Also identified in the database were seven initial studies of school-based abstinence education (AE)-the often-mentioned alternative to CSE-that produced sustained (12-month) delays in teen sexual initiation, a fruitful subject for future replication studies.
-Of the nine studies that tested AE impact on teen condom use, none found a negative effect.
+In contrast, there were seven school-based abstinence education (AE) programs-the often-mentioned alternative to CSE-that produced sustained (12-month) delays in teen sexual initiation.
+Also, nine studies tested AE impact on condom use and none found a negative effect, strong evidence that AE does not reduce teen condom use.

 Conclusions.
-When considering programs in U.S. school settings, measured by meaningful criteria for effectiveness, the claims that CSE has been "proven effective" and AE is ineffective were not supported by this combined database containing some of the strongest and most recent outcome studies of U.S. sex education, as identified by three authoritative sources.
+When considering programs in U.S. school settings, measured by meaningful standards of effectiveness, the claims that CSE has been proven effective and AE is ineffective were not supported by this combined database containing some of the strongest and most recent outcome studies of U.S. sex education, as identified by three authoritative sources.
 In fact, the research evidence indicates that CSE has essentially been ineffective in U.S. school classrooms and has produced a concerning number of negative outcomes.
-The evidence for AE, though limited, looks more promising.
+The evidence for AE looks more promising, enough to justify prioritizing additional research.